christos-c/bible-corpus/README.md

 at the Goethe Universität, has created tokenised versions of four languages (Chinese, Japanese, Thai, Vietnamese).
 They are included in this collection but they can also be found [here](https://www.hucompute.org/ressourcen/corpora).

+Follow this link for [a collection of tools for reading/processing the corpus](https://github.com/christos-c/bible-corpus-tools).